LayneH/LEWEL/README.md

 This is the official PyTorch implementation of the CVPR'2022 'Learning Where to Learn in Cross-View Self-Supervised Learning'.

+### Traning & Evaluation

+The code is coming in a few days!
+Please stay tuned.

 ### Models

-We provide the ImageNet-1K pre-trained ResNet-50 models in following table:
+We provide the ImageNet-1K pre-trained ResNet-50 models in the following table:

 | Name | Epochs | Top1 ImageNet Val Acc | Model |
 | :---: | :---: | :---: | :---: |